jovibor/HexCtrl/README.md

 ## [](#)Virtual Bookmarks
 **HexCtrl** has innate functional to work with any amount of bookmarked regions.
 These regions can be assigned with individual background and text colors and description.

-But if you have big and complicated data logic and want to handle all these bookmarks yourself, you can do it using the **Virtual Bookmarks** mode.
+But if you have big and complicated data logic and want to handle all these bookmarks yourself, you can do it using the **Virtual Bookmarks** approach.
-In this mode all bookmark's burden is handled by yourself, by implementing the [`IHexBookmarks`](#ihexbookmarks) interface, and providing pointer to this implementation to the **HexCtrl** by calling the [`IHexBookmarks::SetVirtualBkm`](#ihexbookmarks) method.
+In this mode all bookmarks' burden is handled by yourself by implementing the [`IHexVirtBookmarks`](#ihexvirtbookmarks) interface, and providing a pointer to this implementation to the **HexCtrl** by calling the [`IHexBookmarks::SetVirtualBkm`](#ihexbookmarks) method.

 ## [](#)Custom Colors
 If you'd like to colorize data regions with your own custom colors, use the [`IHexVirtColors`](#ihexvirtcolors) interface.